-UK companies preparing consolidated or single company financial statements under IFRS Standards should prepare their half-yearly condensed set of financial statements in accordance with IAS 34 Interim Financial Reporting.
-For periods commencing on or after 1 January 2021, the reference to 'IFRS Standards' is to UK adopted IFRS Standards.
+UK companies preparing consolidated or single company financial statements under IFRS Accounting Standards should prepare their half-yearly condensed set of financial statements in accordance with IAS 34 Interim Financial Reporting.
 An illustrative half-yearly financial report in accordance with IAS 34 and the DTR is included in this publication as is a disclosure checklist containing all the requirements.